kmvunion/RandomProvider/README.md

 > By default, text align mode is **Left**.

-You can change setting via calling **WithTextAlign** method of the TextRandomizerBuilder class.
+You can change the setting via calling **WithTextAlign** method of the TextRandomizerBuilder class.

 ```csharp
 var randomizer = new TextRandomizerBuilder()